kevinyduque26/my-first-portfolio-page/README.md

 I appreciate any feedback and come back to check out my new projects - as they are created! :)

-YOu can check out the page here: https://kevinyduque26.github.io/my-first-portfolio-page/
+You can check out the page here: https://kevinyduque26.github.io/my-first-portfolio-page/